erialc33/erialc33.github.io/index.md

 {%- comment -%} Please delete below and place your page content here {%- endcomment -%}

-I am interested in bridging body and mind in the perspective of science and engineering.
+Bridging body and mind in the perspective of science and engineering.